How to Secure Venture Capital: A Series

 - Are you early or late to the market?
 Will the market need education?
 If you’re early to the market, tell us about your market education approach.
 Do you have early adopter customers or design partners who are willing to work with you and then vouch for your product or service?
 How will you use content marketing including public relations, seminars, social media, white papers and advertising to further educate your target customers?
 How long will the market education process take and what will it cost?

 - How long are the sales cycles in your industry and what are your sales projections?
-First, show the typical sales process or funnel and quantify the ramp-up of sales people or marketing channels based on your business model and budget.
+When presenting your company to venture capitalists to show how you stand out amidst your competition, first, show the typical sales process or funnel and quantify the ramp-up of sales people or marketing channels based on your business model and budget.
 Create a bottom-up analysis of lead generation and potential sales to determine a future annual revenue figure.
 Evaluate the number of likely sales for your product or service, the average price point of sales and timing of the sales ramp.

 While you can show scalability through your TAAM (total addressable available market), a bottom up analysis is generally more realistic and, therefore, more productive in a pitch, for budgeting and use thereafter managing the business.